CutterCross/Sabre/README.md

  - Do not expand effect columns to more than 1 effect per channel
  - BXX, C00, and D00 should only be placed in the first active channel (left -> right)
  - FXX and ZXX will be clobbered by BXX, C00, or D00 on the same row
- - Enable Triangle linear counter trill effect by using volume values 1 - 3 in volume envelope.
+ - Use Triangle linear counter trill effect by using volume values 1 to 3 in volume envelope.
+(Optional)

 ## Sabre Replayer Controls:
  - D-Pad L/R: Change track index